-a.
+- a.
 Each participating country is requested to nominate three or more candidates in the order of preference.
-Please ensure that candidates nominated meet the qualifications specified under section on Qualifications of Candidates above.
+Please ensure that candidates nominated meet the qualifications specified under section Qualifications of Candidates above. - b.

-- b.
 No form of self-nomination will be accepted.
 All nominations must be endorsed and submitted by an APO Director, Alternative Director, Liaison Officer, or their designated officer. - c.
 Please note that nomination of a candidate does not necessarily guarantee that he/she will be selected.
 Selection is at the discretion of the selection committee of the APO Secretariat.
 A basic criterion for selection is the homogeneity of the participants in terms of qualifications and work experience.
 Nonselection therefore does not mean that the candidates concerned are not competent enough.
 Sometimes candidates are not selected because they are overqualified for a project. - d.
 Each nomination should be accompanied by the necessary documents.
-A nomination lacking any of these documents may not be considered: two copies of the candidate's biodata on the APO biodata form together with a passport-sized photograph.
-The biodata form can be downloaded from the APO website (www.apo-tokyo.org).
-We encourage submitting the biodata form to the APO Secretariat in electronic form as an attachment to a cover e-mail message from the APO Director, Alternate Director, or Liaison Officer.
-The nomination documents should be sent to the department in charge of this project. - e.
-The APO Medical and Insurance Declaration/Certification Form.
-Every candidate must complete and submit a copy of the APO Medical and Insurance Declaration/Certification Form with his/her biodata at the time of nomination.
+A nomination lacking any of these documents may not be considered:

+- i.
+The Biodata Form should be entered in the Document Management System (DMS)/Fleekdrive.
+The form can be downloaded from the APO website (www.apo-tokyo.org).
+The Biodata Form (Ver.
+1.1) in the Excel (xlsx) format should be uploaded to the specific project folder in nominees' member country folders in DMS/Fleekdrive. - ii.
+The APO Medical and Insurance Declaration/Certification Form must be completed and submitted with candidates' biodata at the time of nomination through DMS/Fleekdrive.
 Please note that self-declaration is sufficient for candidates without any of health conditions or illnesses listed on the reverse side of the medical form.
-However, for all others, medical certification by a licensed physician on the reverse side of the medical form is required. - f.
-Necessary documents are to be submitted electronically.
-In that case, there is no need to send a hard copy by postal mail.
-However, if the documents are submitted by fax, member countries are requested to mail the originals of the documents to the APO Secretariat as well.
-If a digital photograph of a nominee is not attached to the electronic biodata form, a hard-copy photograph should be sent to the APO Secretariat by postal mail.
-Please give the candidate's name and the project code on the reverse side of the photograph. - g.
+However, for all others, medical certification by a licensed physician on the reverse side of the medical form is required. - e.
 Member countries are requested to adhere to the nomination deadline given on page 1.
-The APO Secretariat may not consider late nominations as they have in the past resulted in considerable difficulties to the implementing organization in its preparatory work for the project. - h.
-For member countries where nominations are required to be approved by higher government authorities and require a longer time, APO Liaison Officers/NPOs are urged to send the names of nominees on or before the deadline, indicating that government approval will follow. - i.
+The APO Secretariat may not consider late nominations as they have in the past resulted in considerable difficulties to the implementing organization in its preparatory work for the project. - f.
+For member countries where nominations are required to be approved by higher government authorities and require a longer time, APO Liaison Officers/NPOs are urged to send the names of nominees on or before the deadline, indicating that government approval will follow. - g.
 If a selected participant becomes unable to attend, he/she should inform the APO Liaison Officer/NPO in his/her country immediately and give the reason for withdrawal.
-The NPO concerned is requested to transmit that information to the APO Secretariat and the host country promptly. - j.
-NPOs are requested to inform the selected participants that they are not to bring family members or to engage in any private business activities during the entire duration of the project. - k.
+The NPO concerned is requested to transmit that information to the APO Secretariat and the host country promptly. - h.
+NPOs are requested to inform the selected participants that they are not to bring family members or to engage in any private business activities during the entire duration of the project. - i.
 Each selected participant should be instructed to arrive at the venue one day before the start of the official project.
-Also, he/she is expected to return home upon completion of the official project because he/she is visiting the host country for the specific purpose of attending this APO project. - I. NPOs should inform participants that they must attend the entire program of the project. - m.
+Also, he/she is expected to return home upon completion of the official project because he/she is visiting the host country for the specific purpose of attending this APO project. - j.
+NPOs should inform participants that they must attend the entire program of the project. - k.
 NPOs should assist the APO and/or host country in collecting amounts corresponding to cancellation charges arising from withdrawal or no-show of a participant.